 We may face significant competition in seeking appropriate collaborations.
 Recent business combinations among biotechnology and pharmaceutical companies have resulted in a reduced number of potential collaborators.
-In addition, the negotiation process is timeconsuming and complex, and we may not be able to negotiate collaborations on a timely basis, on acceptable terms, or at all.
+In addition, the negotiation process is time-consuming and complex, and we may not be able to negotiate collaborations on a timely basis, on acceptable terms, or at all.
 If we are unable to do so, we may have to curtail the development of the product candidate for which we are seeking to collaborate, reduce or delay its development program or one or more of our other development programs, delay its potential commercialization or reduce the scope of any sales or marketing activities, or increase our expenditures and undertake development or commercialization activities at our own expense.
 If we elect to increase our expenditures to fund development or commercialization activities on our own, we may need to obtain additional capital, which may not be available to us on acceptable terms or at all.
 If we do not have sufficient funds, we may not be able to further develop product candidates or bring them to market and generate product revenue.

 If we enter into collaborations to develop and potentially commercialize any product candidates, we may not be able to realize the benefit of such transactions if we or our collaborator elects not to exercise the rights granted under the agreement or if we or our collaborator are unable to successfully integrate a product candidate into existing operations and company culture.
 The failure to develop and commercialize a product candidate pursuant to our agreements with our current or future collaborators could prevent us from receiving future payments under such agreements, which could negatively impact our revenues.
-In addition, if our agreement with any of our collaborators terminates, our access to technology and intellectual property licensed to us by that collaborator's technology or intellectual property or require us to stop development of those product candidates completely.
-We may also find it more difficult to find a suitable replacement collaborators, and our development programs may be delayed or the perception of us in the business and financial communities could be adversely affected.
+In addition, if our agreement with any of our collaborators terminates, our access to technology and intellectual property licensed to us by that collaborator may be restricted or terminate entirely, which may delay our continued development of our product candidates utilizing the collaborator's technology or intellectual property or require us to stop development of those product candidates completely.
+We may also find it more difficult to find a suitable replacement collaborator or attract new collaborators, and our development programs may be delayed or the perception of us in the business and financial communities could be adversely affected.
 Many of the risks relating to product development, regulatory approval, and commercialization described in this "Risk Factors" section also apply to the activities of our collaborators and any negative impact on our collaborators may adversely affect us.